There are currently no job opportunities within the UN Office on Sport for Development and Peace (UNOSDP)

 UNOSDP offers internships throughout the year to young qualified people who have undertaken an undergraduate degree in international relations, law, development, peace, sports management, or a related discipline and with a particular interest in sport for development and peace and who are currently enrolled in a post-graduate or higher-level degree.

 Internships are offered for a period of 3-6 months and are unpaid.
 If you are interested in working as an intern at UNOSDP please apply via specific UNOSDP internship vacancy announcements advertised on the UN Careers Portal.
-For information, you may also transmit your application including a cover letter and a CV to UNOSDP to sport (at) unog.ch indicating if you have applied via the UN Career Portal.
-However, please note that only applications submitted through the UN Career Portal and the associated Inspira recruitment system following an official vacancy announcement can be considered.
+Internships will be posted on the UN Career Portal as they become available.
+Please note that only applications submitted through the UN Career Portal and the associated Inspira recruitment system following an official vacancy announcement can be considered.

 UNOSDP does not provide any financial support for interns.
 However, the internship office at the UN Secretariat has compiled a list of funding opportunities, which can be found here.